chibui191/bitcoin_volatility_forecasting/README.md

 Volatility attempts to measure magnitude of price movements that a financial instrument experiences over a certain period of time.
 The more dramatic the price swings are in that instrument, the higher the level of volatility, and vice versa.

 Volatility is generally accepted as the best measure of market risk and volatility forecasting is used in many different applications across the industry. **Realized Volatility Forecasting** models are typically utilized in risk management, market making, portfolio optimization, and option trading.
-Specifically, according to Sinclair (2020), a number of trading strategies evolve around identifying situations where this volatility mismatch occurs:
+Specifically, according to Sinclair (2020), a number of trading strategies revolve around identifying situations where this volatility mismatch occurs:

 <img src="https://render.githubusercontent.com/render/math?math=P/L = Vega|\sigma_{implied} - \sigma_{realized}|">